 About Sina

-A magnificent pianist
+A magnificent pianist.

 The inspiration for pianist Sina Kloke’s career came from her father.
 His playing of the C major Prelude from Bach’s Well-Tempered Clavier so fascinated the 5-year-old girl that she sat at the piano and picked out the notes by herself until she could play the whole piece.
-This passionate search for sound led her some years later to the greatest and most inspirational piano teachers of her time, Pavel Gililov, Karl-Heinz Kämmerling, Arbo Valdma, Dimitri Bashkirov, Elisabeth Leonskaja, Paul Badura-Skoda and Matti Raekallio at the Juilliard School in New York.
-Since then, she has performed in the most prestigious concert halls of the classical world, including the Elbphilharmonie in Hamburg, Konzerthaus Berlin, Cologne Philharmonie, the Tonhalle Düsseldorf, the Gasteig in Munich, the Semperoper Dresden, the Carnegie Hall in New York, KKL Luzern and Krakow Philharmonie.
+This passionate search for sound led her some years later to the greatest and most inspirational piano teachers of her time, Pavel Gililov and Arbo Valdma (Hochschule fuer Musik und Tanz Koeln), as well as Matti Raekallio (Juilliard School in New York).
+She also attended masterclasses with Dimitri Bashkirov, Karl-Heinz Kämmerling and Paul Badura-Skoda.

 Besides music, Sina Kloke also discovered the magic of language in early childhood.
 She taught herself to read and write and recorded numerous cassette tapes full of speech and music.